-This recipe relies on a frozen fruit punch that is packaged as a concentrate, which is why the extra water is needed.
-If you prefer to go with a bottled fruit punch juice, you may want to skip the water and pour 2 cups of fruit punch.
+- This recipe relies on a frozen, concentrated fruit punch, which is why the extra water is needed.
+If you prefer to go with a bottled fruit punch juice, skip the water and pour 2 cups of fruit punch.
 Add more until you find the perfect juice blend for your taste.

-During strawberry season, it's highly recommended to use fresh strawberries rather than frozen ones.
-You will want to mash them to release their juices and this can easily be done with a muddler.
+- During strawberry season, it's highly recommended to use fresh strawberries.
+You will want to mash them to release their juices, which can easily be done with a muddler.
 Alternatively, run the berries through your electric juicer.
 This gives the punch a fresher taste and creates a really nice drink for spring and summer parties.

-This recipe makes a rather large batch of punch.
+- This recipe makes a rather large batch of punch—about 20 4-ounce servings.
 If your punch bowl cannot handle the volume, pour only half of the juice mix into the bowl at a time.
-Fill this with an equal amount of ginger ale and Champagne, and reserve the rest to refill the bowl when it gets low.
+Fill with an equal amount of ginger ale and Champagne, and reserve the rest to refill the bowl when it gets low.

-A punch recipe like this is the perfect candidate to create a fruity non-alcoholic punch that everyone can enjoy.
-Simply replace the wine with a sparkling grape juice.
-The flavor will be nearly identical, but it's kid and non-drinker friendly.
-A sparkling cider can work nicely as well.
+- A punch recipe like this is the perfect candidate to create a fruity non-alcoholic punch that everyone can enjoy.
+Simply replace the wine with a sparkling grape juice or sparkling cider.
+The flavor will be nearly identical.